 In order to get a full picture, we will describe the present situation regarding mostly commercial isotopes and turn our attention to research isotopes.
 Currently, technetium-99m (99mTc) is the worldwide workhorse of nuclear medicine.
 In the next few decades there will be a steady increase in the demand for cyclotron- and accelerator-produced research isotopes and radiopharmaceuticals (other than 99mTc).
 Globally, over 10,000 hospitals use radioisotopes in medicine.
 The vast majority of these isotopes are produced by research reactors.
 And there are, currently, 232 operational research reactors in 56 IAEA member states [1].
 Most of these reactors are used for nuclear research, including the ones involved in isotope production.
 Only 78 out of these 232 research reactors are used for isotope production [2].
 Twelve research reactors, distributed over 11 member states, are temporarily shut down [3], of which three are involved in isotope production [2].
 The IAEA database also indicates that seven research reactors are under construction or planned in 6 member states [4].
 It is not clear how many of these are involved in isotope production.
 More than half of the research reactors involved in isotope production (43 out of 78) are 40 years old or older [5].

 Novel ways of producing research isotopes for medical or other purposes are necessary to address the issues of: (i) the production of isotopes that reactors cannot produce (generally proton-rich isotopes), (ii) the production of isotopes in short supply and (iii) the looming shortage of isotopes as aging reactors are shut down.
 New isotope production strategies are needed, for not only the current generation of research isotopes and radiopharmaceuticals, but for future products as well.
 This proposal is for a two year research program to develop a technology platform which will enable production of relevant radioisotopes for medical and industrial research and applications.
 The project is a collaboration of Thomas Jefferson National Accelerator Facility (Jefferson Lab, JLab), [led by Dr. Andrew Hutton], Virginia Commonwealth University (VCU), [led by Dr. Jamal Zweit] and South Dakota School of Mines (USDSM), [led by Prof. Douglas Wells].
 The three institutions collectively bring extensive expertise in all the critical areas required to develop electron accelerator-based techniques for production of radioisotopes, namely, i) high power electron accelerators and targetry, (Jefferson Lab) ii) separation and evaluation of the produced isotopes by radiochemical and chemical analysis, in vivo imaging, and tissue-based bio-distribution analysis (VCU) and iii) electron- & photo-nuclear reaction physics (SDSMT).
 The ample infrastructure at these institutions makes this collaboration well suited for the proposed R&D. The emphasis is on the generation of data leading to new methods of production.
 The DOE isotope program is already investing in radioisotope production research; and the R&D program proposed here will introduce new opportunities to the portfolio.
-We will conduct research on new and improved isotope production and processing technologies that will ultimately lead to the steady availability of isotopes for essential research and applications.
+We will conduct research on new isotope production and processing technologies that will ultimately lead to the steady availability of isotopes for essential research and applications.
 The proposed research will provide an opportunity to train the next generation of nuclear scientists in areas related to isotope production, separations and radiochemistry.

 Electron Accelerators as instruments for radioisotope production